yonis-savary/sharp-php/Docs/core/config.md

 ```

 > [!NOTE]
-> Every component's configuration is described in its respective page
+> Every component's configuration is described in their respective documentation

 If your configuration is missing some keys, or if you want to create one from nothing, you can execute